 About The Yankee Road Book Series

 Who is a Yankee and where did the term come from?
 Join author Jim McNiven as he explores the emergence and influence of Yankee culture while traversing an old transcontinental highway, US Route 20, that snakes across the continent from Boston to Oregon, which McNiven nicknames "The Yankee Road."
 McNiven’s first volume takes us from Boston to Buffalo, while volume 2 carries us from Buffalo to Chicago.
-The anticipated 3rd book will take us all the way to the west coast at Newport, Oregon.
+The anticipated 3rd book, due Summer 2021, will take us to the west coast where US 20 ends, at Newport, Oregon.

 The Yankee Road: Tracing the Journey of the New England Tribe that Created Modern America combines fascinating history with a travel narrative, taking the reader on a journey through the places Yankees and their descendants settled as they expanded westward.
 Using a physical road to connect locations important to the Yankee cultural "road," McNiven takes us on side trips into individual stories, introducing readers to the origins of such large-scale and diverse ideas as conservation, public education, telegraphy, mass production, religion, and labor reform.